Hrushi11/Blog-Posts/ckozp67fq0blddss12twx8ecs.md

 ![final_out.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1621674258136/gxatM_qrN.jpeg)

-The training accuracy is 100% which means our model is overfitting the training data, but no worries we will learn regularization in future which will take of this.
+The training accuracy is 100% which means our model is overfitting the training data, but no worries we will learn regularization in future which will take care of this.

-The test accuracy is 70% which is not quite good but still this being just a logistic regression model it is worth, In the future blogs when we will train actual Neural networks these scores will be more digestable.
+The test accuracy is 70% which is not quite good but still this being just a logistic regression model it is worth, In the future blogs, when we will train actual Neural networks these scores will be more digestable.

 The Learning rate is :